 Some of us can’t start the day without a boost of caffeine, but just how useful is it for our progress in the gym?

-But as a legal stimulant, caffeine is something that has been around forever and has long been used by athletes to stimulate weight loss and enhance exercise performance to promote energy and alertness.
-But the argument around caffeine and athletic performance stems from caffeine’s ability to raise stress levels in those already committing themselves to exercise induce stress.
+But as a legal stimulant, caffeine is something that has been around forever and has long been used by athletes to stimulate weight loss and enhance exercise performance by promoting energy and alertness.
+But the argument around caffeine and athletic performance stems from its ability to raise stress levels in those already committing themselves to exercise induced stress.
 So, while this natural stimulant has great benefits for some facets of athletic performance and bodybuilding, there are some downsides that are important to take note of.

 What Is Caffeine?

 Caffeine is a natural stimulant found in coffee, tea, and cacao plants and works by stimulating your brain and central nervous system (1).
 This is where your feelings of alertness and prevention of exhaustion comes into play.
 Caffeine mainly affects the brain and functions as a hormone blocker for adenosine, a neurotransmitter that relaxes the brain.
 For those who drink coffee late at night and wonder why falling asleep is so challenging, it is because caffeine has constantly been blocking your relaxation receptors, leaving you totally wired.

 While caffeine has an abundance of benefits including aiding in weight loss, improving performance, and promoting gut health, unfortunate side effects include anxiety, restlessness, and poor sleep and can lead to headaches or high blood pressure (2).
 Many fat burner supplements and pre-workouts happen to contain the substance to assist in your bodybuilding progress.
 But the challenge comes with taking the right doses of caffeine so it helps you instead of leading you down a path of regression.